gokulkrishh/generator-grep/README.md

     6. gulp<space>concat-bower  -- To concat all bower dependencies in one single file
     7. gulp<space>watch         -- To watch all file changes and do all above tasks
     8. gulp<space>browserSync   -- To check responsiveness in all browser
+    9. gulp<space>server        -- To start local server with live reload

 ## License